 Most importantly, it is always better to know the low and peak seasons of your product.
 This will help you determine when to push out this type of discount.

 The more the quantity increases, the product price per unit decreases.
 If the customer buys between 1- 49 pieces, the price per unit is $8.70.
-Between 5-199 pieces, the price per unit is $8.40, so on and so forth.
+Between 5-199 pieces, the price per unit is $8.40, and so on.

 c) How can you set up a bulk or quantity-based discount on your online shop?